danielabar/meblog/src/markdown/active_storage_form_errors.md

         └── 6081val5vwpz691v8ukv8tc4zma0
 ```

-That leaf entry `6081val5vwpz691v8ukv8tc4zma0` is the actual pdf file.
+The leaf entry `6081val5vwpz691v8ukv8tc4zma0` is the actual pdf file.
 Notice that the file name matches the `key` stored in `active_storage_blobs` table.
 It's also the `key` value we saw when inspecting `@expense_report.receipt.blob` earlier in the debug session.

 Going through this happy path has demonstrated that in order for an Active Storage attachment to be saved and associated to a model, the following must occur:

-1. File uploaded to storage service (locally, this is the `storage` directory in the project root).
+1. File uploaded to storage service.
 2. New record inserted in database table `active_storage_blobs` with the `key` matching the file name uploaded to storage.
-3. New record inserted in database table `active_storage_attachments` that associated the model (which also got saved in the database) to the blob, which represents the file.
+3. New record inserted in database table `active_storage_attachments` that associates the model to the blob.

 ## Validation Errors